Vyral/base-template/_posts/2018-08-27-quick-tips-to-upgrade-your-home.md

 ---
 layout: post
 title: Quick Tips to Upgrade Your Home
-date: 2018-08-27 20:46:32
+date: 2018-08-27 20:46:00
 tags:
   - Home Seller Tips
 excerpt: Today I have even more tips to upgrade your home.
 enclosure:
 pullquote: >-
-  Simple changes like updating door knobs or kitchen cabinet hardware can also improve the overall look if your listing.
+  Simple changes like updating doorknobs or kitchen cabinet hardware can also improve the overall look of your listing.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true